spring-attic/spring-xd-samples/batch-simple/README.md

 ## Code Tour

 The processing actions that are part of a Step in a batch Job are pluggable.
 The plug-in point for a Step is known as a [Tasklet](http://static.springsource.org/spring-batch/apidocs/org/springframework/batch/core/step/tasklet/Tasklet.html).
 In this example we create a tasklet by implementing the Tasklet interface.
 Take a look at the [source code](https://github.com/spring-projects/spring-xd-samples/blob/master/batch-simple/src/main/java/org/springframework/springxd/samples/batch/HelloSpringXDTasklet.java) as well as its incorporation into a (Job definition)[https://github.com/spring-projects/spring-xd-samples/blob/master/batch-simple/src/main/resources/myjob.xml) inside an XML file.
-Note that the XML file must contain a single Job whole id is `job`.
+Note that the XML file must contain a single Job.

 ## Building